Strongly light subgraphs in the 1-planar graphs with minimum degree 7: Abstract

 \section{Abstract}

-A graph is {\em $1$-planar} if it can be drawn on the plane such that every edge cross at most one other edge.
-A connected graph $H$ is {\em strongly light} in a family of graphs $\mathfrak{G}$, if there exists a constant $\lambda$, such that every graph in $\mathfrak{G}$ contains a subgraph $K$ isomorphic to $H$ with $\deg_{G}(v) \leq \lambda$ for all $v \in V(K)$.
-In this paper, we present some strongly light subgraphs in the family of $1$-planar graphs with minimum degree $7$.
+A graph is {\em $1$-planar} if it can be drawn in the plane such that every edge crosses at most one other edge.
+A connected graph $H$ is {\em strongly light} in a family of graphs $\mathfrak{G}$, if there exists a constant $\lambda$, such that every graph $G$ in $\mathfrak{G}$ contains a subgraph $K$ isomorphic to $H$ with $\deg_{G}(v) \leq \lambda$ for all $v \in V(K)$.
+In this paper, we present some strongly light subgraphs in the family of $1$-planar graphs with minimum degree~$7$.

-\section{introduction}
+\section{Introduction}

 All graphs considered are finite, simple and undirected unless otherwise stated.
-Let $G$ be a graph with vertex set $V$ and edge set $E$.
-The {\em neighborhood} of a vertex $v$ in a graph $G$, denoted by $N_{G}(v)$, is the set of all the vertices adjacent to the vertex $v$, \ie $N_{G}(v) = \{u \in V(G) \mid uv \in E(G)\}$.
+We denote by $V(G)$ and $E(G)$ the vertex set and the edge set of $G$.
+We shall denote by $F(G)$ the set of faces of an embedded graph $G$.
 The {\em degree} of a vertex $v$ in $G$, denoted by $\deg_{G}(v)$, is the number of edges of $G$ incident with $v$.
-We denote the minimum and maximum degrees of vertices of $G$ by $\delta(G)$ and $\Delta(G)$, respectively.
-A vertex of degree $k$ is called a $k$-vertex, and a vertex of degree at most or at least $k$ is call a $k^{-}$- or $k^{+}$-vertex, respectively.
+We denote the minimum and maximum degrees of vertices in $G$ by $\delta(G)$ and $\Delta(G)$, respectively.
+A {\em wheel} $W_{n}$ is a graph obtained by taking the join of a cycle $C_{n}$ and a single vertex.
+In an embedded graph $G$, the {\em degree} of a face $f$, denoted by $\deg_{G}(f)$, is the number of edges with which it is incident, each cut edge being counted twice.
+A $k$-vertex, $k^{+}$-vertex and $k^{-}$-vertex is a vertex of degree $k$, at least $k$ and at most $k$, respectively.
+Similarly, we can define $k$-face, $k^{+}$-face and $k^{-}$-face.

-A graph is {\em $1$-embeddable} in a surface $S$ if it can be drawn on $S$ such that every edge cross at most one other edge.
-In particular, a graph is {\em $1$-toroidal} if it can be drawn on torus such that every edge cross at most one other edge; a graph is {\em $1$-planar} if it can be drawn on the plane such that every edge cross at most one other edge.
-The concept of $1$-planar graph was introduced by Ringel \cite{MR0187232} in 1965, while he simultaneously color the vertices and faces of a plane graph such that any pair of adjacent/incident elements receive different colors.
-Ringel \cite{MR0187232} proved that $1$-planar graphs are $7$-colorable, and conjectured that they are $6$-colorable, this conjecture was proved to be true by Borodin \cite{MR832128, MR1333779}.
-For the various coloring problem of $1$-planar graphs, see \cite{MR1865580, MR2779909, MR2876230}.
+A graph is {\em $1$-embeddable} in a surface $S$ if it can be drawn in $S$ such that every edge crosses at most one other edge.
+In particular, a graph is {\em $1$-planar} if it can be drawn in the plane such that every edge crosses at most one other edge.
+The concept of $1$-planar graph was introduced by Ringel \cite{MR0187232} in 1965, while he simultaneously colors the vertices and faces of a plane graph such that any pair of adjacent/incident elements receive different colors.
+Ringel \cite{MR0187232} proved that every $1$-planar graph is $7$-colorable, and conjectured that every $1$-planar graph is $6$-colorable.
+In 1984, Borodin \cite{MR832128} confirmed this conjecture, and later Borodin \cite{MR1333779} found a better proof for it.
+Recently, various coloring problems of $1$-planar graphs are considered, see \cite{MR1865580, MR2779909, MR2876230}.